 See Me Now by By Liz Gorinsky and Sara Williamson – Exploring the formation of gender identity in a group of friends as they grow up

-Singularity by Josh Jordan and Caitlynn Belle – Transhuman dating show in the far future
+Singularity by Josh Jordan and Aura Belle – Transhuman dating show in the far future

 Slash: Romance Without Boundaries by Games By Playdate – Create the most compelling slash pairing of fictional characters at the table

 The Others by Nell Raban – “a game about community—finding it, living it, building it.
 It’s inspired by urban dramas such as Stand and Deliver, Do the Right Thing and The Wire.
 Players portray members of a marginalized community struggling to build yourselves and each other up amidst a hostile society.”

 The Way You Make Me Feel by Allie Bustion – “You’re at a club on a Friday night, eager to have fun and lose yourself in the music.
 You see two people in the line for entry and have instant reactions to each of them.
 You want to connect in some way but don’t want to just outright ask or tell them everything.
 This isn’t the place for that.
 Try to let them know how they make you feel in other, more subtle ways.”